-The Company is subject to a number of economic, environmental, social sustainability and occupational health and safety risks, typical of those associated with a publicly listed entity engaged in mineral exploration.
+The Company is subject to a number of economic, environmental, social sustainability and health and safety risks, typical of those associated with a publicly listed entity engaged in mineral exploration, which may materially impact the Company's ability to realise value for shareholders over the short, medium or long-term.
 The identification and effective management of material business risks is viewed as an essential part of the Company's approach to creating long-term shareholder value.